cotarr/irc-hybrid-client/README.md

 from the socket server in the `bin/` folder.

 The repository contains a /docs/ folder with HTML help documentation for the project.
+The /docs/ web pages can be enabled in the web server configuration.
-(Not updated for V2 TBD)
+(The /docs/ are not updated for V2 TBD)

 # Installation

 There are complete step by step installation instructions in the [docmentation](https://cotarr.github.io/irc-hybrid-client).
-The steps listed here are a minimal installation guide for people very familiar with deploying Node.js/Express servers.
+The steps listed here in the README.md are a minimal installation guide for people very familiar with deploying Node.js/Express servers.
 It is recommended to follow the documentation installation instructions instead.